Start today for FREE.

 “NOTICE: Michigan law establishes rights and obligations for parties to rental agreements.
 This agreement is required to comply with the Truth in Renting Act.
 If you have a question about the interpretation or legality of a provision of this agreement, you may want to seek assistance from a lawyer or other qualified person.”

-Landlords must provide a rental inspection checklist, which the tenant must review and return within one week.
-The checklist must include the following statement in twelve-point bold-face font:
+Inventory Checklist: Landlords must provide rental inspection checklists, which tenants must review and return within one week.
+The checklist must include this statement in twelve-point bold-face font:

 “YOU SHOULD COMPLETE THIS CHECKLIST, NOTING THE CONDITION OF THE RENTAL PROPERTY, AND RETURN IT TO THE LANDLORD WITHIN 7 DAYS AFTER OBTAINING POSSESSION OF THE RENTAL UNIT.
 YOU ARE ENTITLED TO REQUEST AND RECEIVE A COPY OF THE LAST TERMINATION INVENTORY CHECKLIST WHICH SHOWS WHAT CLAIMS WERE CHARGEABLE TO THE LAST PRIOR TENANTS.”